“Three wonderfully secluded beach houses (sleeping 2-6) on a hillside in a natural park, with views across the straits to Morocco”

 Family friendly accommodation:

 The Wallpaper House has 2 double beds and 2 single beds.
-The smaller Boston Beach House has 1 double and 2 single beds, though we'd say it's best suited to a couple with 1 child.
+The smaller Boston Beach House has 1 double and a day bed for 2, though we'd say it's best suited to a couple with 1 child.
+The Little Stone House has a double bed and bunk beds for 3 children.

 Remember baby and child equipment may be limited or need pre-booking